fraggerfox/smuxi-port/README.md

 * The Smuxi is developed and maintained by the [Mirco Bauer][3]
 * Thanks to `@ppaeps` for a machine to do and test the port development.
+* Thanks to `@aashiks` for helping me doing build and run tests in GhostBSD.

 License
 -------